Computer model locks in Browns vs. Bengals picks, score prediction

 The Cleveland Browns will try to upset another AFC North foe on Sunday in Week 18 when they visit their in-state rivals, the Cincinnati Bengals.
 The Browns (4-12) spoiled the Pittsburgh Steelers' chance to clinch the division last week, and winning this Battle of Ohio would be a good capper for a lost season.
 The Bengals (6-10) have won the past four meetings, including a 17-16 victory in Cleveland to kick off the 2025 NFL season.
 The biggest reason to watch is to see if Cleveland's Myles Garrett can get one sack to break the season record of 22.5, held by Michael Strahan and T.J.
 Watt.

 Kickoff from Paycor Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Bengals are 7.5-point home favorites in the latest Browns vs. Bengals odds from DraftKings, while the over/under for total points scored is 46.5.
-The Bengals are -395 money line favorites (risk $395 to win $100), while the Browns are +309 underdogs.
+The Bengals are 9.5-point home favorites in the latest Browns vs. Bengals odds from DraftKings, while the over/under for total points scored is 45.5.
 Before making any Bengals vs. Browns picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Browns vs. Bengals on Sunday